ejirocodes/ejirocodes/README.md

 ### Yo!
-Software engineer with four years of experience crafting delightful experiences and products with web technologies.
+I'm a Software engineer with ~4 years of experience crafting delightful experiences and products with web technologies.
 Decomposing complex problems into logic, data, and UI components are my forte, and despite JavaScript frameworks, I build products that scale well 🚀.
 I also author meaningful technical content, regularly ✍🏽.

 ⚡️ **What I do**
 - 👨🏽‍💻 Frontend Engineer at [Arceptive](https://arceptive.com/)